 Your dog or cat may be your best friend.
-Even so, your pet may still scratch or bite you.
+Even so, pet bites or scratches can still happen.

-If you get bitten or scratched by a dog or cat, infections that can follow are serious.
-You should not ignore infection symptoms or wait to seek medical care.
+If you are bit or scratched by a dog or cat, even your own, infections that can follow are serious.
+Don’t ignore infection symptoms or wait to seek medical care.

 Saliva bacterium can make you really sick

-Providers give you antibiotics if you have the infection.
-Hensel says if you think you have this infection, seek medical care immediately.
+Antibiotics are used to treat the infection.
+If you think you have this infection, seek medical care immediately, Peterson said.

-“The bacterium from a cat bite is very aggressive,” she said.
+“Bacterium from a cat bite is very aggressive,” she said.
 “I’ve had to put people in the hospital even when we managed it in urgent care with IV antibiotics and the infection doesn’t respond.
 You can become very sick from this.
-So don’t wait around if a cat bites you.
-Come in sooner than later.”
+So don’t wait to be seen if a cat bites you.”